feri85/MeTools/README.md

        And all component will set on window 'layer'.

-       Now do some supplement to the member propertyes:
+       Now do some supplement to the member propertyes: (not only for to the 'emulated').

           a, change HTML item attributes:
              nothing.id='checked';